ecmel/ann-hopfield/README.md

 # ann-hopfield
-An old example of Hopfield Ann
+An old example of Hopfield ANN